...

 Transition

 The final stage of Lunesta detox is the transition to the next level of care.
-People living with Lunesta addiction may need continuing treatment to stay sober following medical detox, as treating physical withdrawal symptoms is not enough for long-term recovery.
+People with Lunesta addiction may need ongoing treatment to stay sober after medical detox.
+Treating physical withdrawal symptoms alone is not enough for long-term recovery.

-We Level Up offers the entire continuum of care for people needing addiction treatment, making the transition process as smooth as possible.
-After you’ve stabilized from the Lunesta withdrawal process, our team will prepare you for follow-up treatment at a residential or inpatient treatment center to help you get the care you need to create lasting sobriety.
+We Level Up provides complete care for people needing addiction treatment.
+We make the transition process as smooth as possible.
+Once you have stabilized from Lunesta withdrawal, our team will get you ready for follow-up treatment.
+This will be at a residential or inpatient center.
+We want to help you get the care you need for lasting sobriety.

 First-class Facilities & Amenities